 Registered Nurse (RN)

 An RN’s duties are similar to those of an LPN.
-However, they can specialize in different fields that allow them to perform additional tests and procedures.
-They also act as supervisors over CNAs and LPNs, and other medical staff, creating nursing plans and analyzing diagnostic results.
+However, their scope and standards is broader with more responsibilities in nursing assessment, care planning, high acuity patients and delegation.
+Registered nurses also provide oversight to CNAs, LPNs, and other medical staff, creating nursing plans and analyzing diagnostic results.
 Because of these additional responsibilities, RNs will generally earn a higher salary than LPNs.

 Nurse Practitioner (NP)

-A nursing practitioner is a nurse who has completed their master’s degree and passed additional licensing exams.
+A nursing practitioner is a nurse who has completed, at minimum, their master’s degree with additional clinical practicum hours and passed additional advanced practice licensing exams.
 A nurse practitioner can work independently, without a doctor’s supervision.
-Depending on their specialization, they can even write prescriptions for patients as a doctor would.
+Depending on their specialization, they often have prescriptive authority.